Hilary Mantel: Literary career

 Mantel's first novel, Every Day Is Mother's Day, was published in 1985, and its sequel, Vacant Possession, a year later.
 After returning to England, she became the film critic of The Spectator, a position she held from 1987 to 1991, and a reviewer for a number of papers and magazines in Britain and the United States.

 Her third novel, Eight Months on Ghazzah Street (1988), drew on her life in Saudi Arabia.
 It features a threatening clash of values between the neighbours in a city apartment block to explore the tensions between Islamic culture and the liberal West.
-Her Winifred Holtby Memorial Prize-winning novel Fludd is set in 1956 in a fictitious northern village called Fetherhoughton, centering on a Roman Catholic church and a convent.
+Her Winifred Holtby Memorial Prize-winning novel Fludd (1989) is set in 1956 in a fictitious northern village called Fetherhoughton, centering on a Roman Catholic church and a convent.
 A mysterious stranger brings about transformations in the lives of those around him.

 Mantel was a Booker Prize judge in 1990, when A.S.
 Byatt's novel Possession was awarded the prize.

-A Place of Greater Safety (1992) won the Sunday Express Book of the Year award, for which her two previous books had been shortlisted.
-A long and historically accurate novel, it traces the career of three French revolutionaries, Danton, Robespierre and Camille Desmoulins, from childhood to their early deaths during the Reign of Terror of 1794.
+A Place of Greater Safety (1992) became The Sunday Express Book of the Year, an award for which her two previous books had been shortlisted.
+This large-scale historical novel, informed by scholarly knowledge, traces the career of three French revolutionaries, Danton, Robespierre and Camille Desmoulins, from childhood to their early deaths during the Reign of Terror of 1794.

-A Change of Climate (1994), set in rural Norfolk, explores the lives of Ralph and Anna Eldred, as they raise their four children and devote their lives to charity.
+A Change of Climate (1994), partly set in rural Norfolk, explores the lives of Ralph and Anna Eldred, as they raise their four children and devote their lives to charity.
 It includes chapters about their early married life as missionaries in South Africa, when they were imprisoned and deported to Bechuanaland, and the tragedy that occurred there.

 An Experiment in Love (1996), which won the Hawthornden Prize, takes place over two university terms in 1970.
 It follows the progress of three girls – two friends and one enemy – as they leave home and attend university in London.
 Margaret Thatcher makes a cameo appearance in this novel, which explores women's appetites and ambitions, and suggests how they are often thwarted.
 Though Mantel used material from her own life, it is not an autobiographical novel.